JiayiShirleyZhu/a2-Dr.Mario/README.md

-#Dr. Mario (Text Version)
+# Dr. Mario (Text Version)

 This is a simple version of Dr. Mario written in Python.
 The game runs in the terminal.
 You control capsules and try to match colors to clear viruses.

-#How to Run:
+# How to Run:

 python3 a2.py

 You will be asked to input:

--number of rows
+- number of rows

--number of columns
+- number of columns

--EMPTY or CONTENTS
+- EMPTY or CONTENTS

-#Commands:
+# Commands:

 - F: create a faller